nrwl/workshop-nx-labs/rxjs/lab-1.md

 ### Bonus Exercise

 Currently the **Find Tickets** input field is used to specify *ticket search criteria*.
-Changes to the criteria does not dynamically load tickets... you must manually click the "Search" button.
-Your challenge is to enable dynamic searching for the ticket input field!
+Changes to the criteria do not dynamically load tickets... you must manually click the "Search" button.
+Your challenge is to enable dynamic loading of matching tickets for current the search criteria!

 <br/>